teegash/res444/ENV_SETUP.md

 to do ;

+add tenant success after adding tenant

+water bill payments should show covered for the previous month, so if i pay november 1st it for the month of October

+in tenant management page, make it such that the delete button in the tenant remove tenant will delete data from database and archive it somewhere, give me instuctions on how accomplish this

+add totals at the bottom in account statements in the monthly payment statements, also include the tenant details like name and property and unit in the statement

+impliment the statements for download have correct dates for the payment, not invoice date, also make sure the columns are implimented as the pages with debit and credit columns with respective colour coding

 Tenant search bar ///
 Lease page and export feature /// need to change the pdf doc view Tenant edit ///